connorbright/Quarterly-Assessment/README.md

 # Quarterly-Assessment

-Sure!
-Here's a sample README file that you can include with your project.
-It explains the purpose of the project, how to set it up, and how to use it.

 MCQ Question Viewer - Python Tkinter Application
 This Python application is a Multiple Choice Question (MCQ) viewer that interacts with an SQLite database.
 The app allows users to select a course, load questions from the database, and answer them through a graphical user interface (GUI) built using Tkinter.
 It is designed to help users study and practice multiple-choice questions.